Table of Contents

 This cat litter actively fights odors to keep your house smelling fresh by using activated charcoal.
 This is much more effective than simply masking litter smells with chemical or perfumed scents, and as the litter is unscented it makes it great for cats with scent allergies.

 If your cat suffered from dust allergies, this litter is also a great choice as it is 99.9% dust-free, helping to keep those allergies at bay.
-Besides, while being great for both you and your cat’s lungs, dust-free cat litter also make less mess when you scoop and more, as well as helping to reduce litter tracking around your home.
+Besides, while being great for both you and your cat’s lungs, dust-free cat litter also makes less mess when you scoop, as well as helps to reduce litter tracking around your home.

 Unfortunately, this is a clumping clay litter that uses sodium bentonite to form clumps.
-Some cats are allergic to this chemical, and therefore it is not the best for preventing all types of allergy.
-Plus, it is neither flushable nor biodegradable, which isn’t great for the more eco-friendly owner.
+Some cats are allergic to this chemical, and therefore it is not the best for preventing all types of allergies.
+Plus, it is neither flushable nor biodegradable, which isn’t great for the eco-friendlier owner.

 - Reduces mess and litter tracking